 DMDE works by letting you select a drive and then identifies all mountable partitions, with the most obvious choices highlighted.
 If successful, you're then shown a File Explorer-like view to browse the drive and recover what data you need from it.

 There are restrictions on the way you can recover data from the free version, but there's no limit to how much you recover.
 If you want a simpler and faster recovery process, just upgrade to the Express or Standard edition.

 Read on to discover four more of our favourite tools for recovering lost data in an emergency.
 Have we missed a program that's saved your skin in a near-disaster?
 Let us know in the comments below!

 Recover files accidentally deleted from your Recycle Bin, quickly and easily

 Recuva is purely concerned with helping you get accidentally deleted files back, but to this end it makes things as easy and stress-free as possible.
-It opens by default to a wizard, which advanced users can subsequently skip: from here, choose the type of file you're trying to recover (picture, documents, compressed, emails and all files are among those on offer) and it'll focus its search accordingly.
+It opens by default to a file recovery wizard, which advanced users can subsequently skip: from here, choose the type of file you're trying to recover (picture, documents, compressed, emails and all files are among those on offer) and it'll focus its search accordingly.